balintfodor/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the numpy:
+I used numpy for the task:

 * Number of training examples = 34799
-* Number of training examples = 4410
+* Number of validation examples = 4410
 * Number of testing examples = 12630
 * Image data shape = (32, 32, 3)
 * Number of classes = 43

 ####2.
 Include an exploratory visualization of the dataset.

 I plotted the histogram of the individual classes in the training set.
 We can clearly see that the different classes are not represented equally.
-This can cause problem since the network can easily reach a better-than-random guessing just by predicitng the most populated classes instead of analysing the image content.
-We will handle this problem in the data augmentation phase (Step 2).
+This can cause problem since the network can easily reach a better-than-random guessing just by predicting the most populated classes instead of analysing the image content.
+I will handle this problem in the data augmentation phase (Step 2).

 ![](writeup_assets/class_histogram_orig.png)